iporepos/plans/docs/files.rst

 .. attention::

-   This section deprecated.
-Updates soon.
+   This section is under active development.

 I/O workflow is quite straight forward.
 All files are always formatted in only two ways: